The Avalanche protocol family creators’ true identity is, perhaps, cryptocurrency’s most poorly kept secret.

 For instance, exposing Dorian Nakamoto, and to continue using his image as Satoshi Nakamoto, is absurd.
 He should have been granted the right to remain anonymous, especially since he’s publicly denied being the Bitcoin Satoshi.

-But it can’t hurt to ask: has anyone seen Emin Gun Sirer and Team Rocket together in the same room?
+But anyway, has anyone seen Emin Gun Sirer and Team Rocket together in the same room?